johsteffens/mocutsvd/doc/mocutsvd.md

 ## Introduction

-[Singular Value Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) (SVD) is fundamentally important in linear algebra.

-The SVD decomposes a *m x n* Matrix *M* into Matrices $U$, $\Sigma$ , $V$ such that $\Sigma$ is [diagonal](https://en.wikipedia.org/wiki/Diagonal_matrix) and  $U$, $V$ are both [unitary](https://en.wikipedia.org/wiki/Unitary_matrix) and $M = U \cdot \Sigma \cdot V^\ast$.
+The [Singular Value Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) decomposes a *m x n* Matrix *M* into Matrices $U$, $\Sigma$ , $V$ such that $\Sigma$ is [diagonal](https://en.wikipedia.org/wiki/Diagonal_matrix) and  $U$, $V$ are both [unitary](https://en.wikipedia.org/wiki/Unitary_matrix) and $M = U \cdot \Sigma \cdot V^\ast$.

-A SVD exists for any matrix.
+The docomposition exists for any matrix.
 Designing a fast and numerically stable SVD algorithm, however, offers challenges.
+The method is fundamentally important in linear algebra and has many use cases in science and engineering.

-I investigating different platform-agnostic ways to achieve  [True Scalability](true_scalability.md) [1] in SVD and in the process developed a general purpose and highly portable SVD solution.
-I discovered an oblique pattern of unitary transformations, which can be used in all phases of the decomposition.
-I will use the term *Monoclinic Unitary Transformation* (MocUT) to describe this approach.
-MocUT SVD offers a performance edge over other contemporary SVD algorithms on general purpose multi-core CPUs.
+MocUT SVD resulted from research on platform agnostic computational efficiency to achieve [true scalable](true_scalability.md) [1] SVD.
+A symmetry in all phases of the computation that can be utilized for this goal.
+It yielded an oblique pattern of unitary transformations, named *Monoclinic Unitary Transformation* (MocUT).
+This new method offers a performance advantage over other contemporary SVD algorithms on general purpose multi-core CPUs.

-In this paper, I first cover how SVD is commonly approached, then describe the MocUT algorithm in detail and conclude with a performance comparison to SVD algorithms in publicly available linear-algebra libraries.
+This document first covers previous ways of performing the SVD and then focuses on the MocUT algorithm in detail.

 ## Matrix Decomposition